-Learn How to Grow Fenugreek in your garden or containers in your balcony.
-Growing fenugreek is easy.
-This quick growing vegetable is full of nutrients.
+Learn How to Grow Fenugreek in your garden or containers on your balcony!
+Growing Fenugreek is easy and rewarding all year round!

-Fenugreek or ‘Methi’ is native to Southwest Asia and widely cultivated for its medicinal and culinary uses.
-It’s an all purpose plant.
-Seeds are used as a spice, dried leaves as a herb, and fresh and tender leaves as a green leafy vegetable.
-It tastes little sweet with a touch of bitterness like mustard greens or bok choy.
-It can be a healthy alternative of spinach and any other greens.
+Fenugreek or ‘Methi,’ as it is popular in the Indian subcontinent, is native to Southwest Asia and widely cultivated for its medicinal and culinary uses.
+It’s an all-purpose plant: Seeds are used as a spice, dried leaves as a herb, and fresh and tender leaves as a green leafy vegetable.
+Let’s have a look at How to Grow Fenugreek easily in home and garden!